Repairing blisters on your fiberglass boat bottom?Permanent repair with epoxy filler is the best fix and here's how!

 At this point we need to apply a protective coat or two or three[at least three,six would be best]of Epoxy with a small amount of aluminum powder added to it so the hull is sealed again.Brushing it on is best because the aluminum tends to settle and a roller wont pick it up very well.I Know this is redundant but Wash and very[I Mean VERY] Lightly sand her Bottom between coats.The great thing about this finish is Epoxy is self leveling so her bottom will be smooth and beautiful.Finally,a light sanding so the bottom paint can get a grip...which is what I'm gonna do right now on a few Heineken's.

 More by this Author

-This story is the only example of risque humor you'll find in my limited number of contributions here at HP.Hope you enjoy
+This story is one of a few pieces of risque humor you'll find in my limited number of contributions here at HP.Hope you enjoy